andm/TextSiri/README.md

 TextSiri
 ---

-## TextSiri has been completely rewritten and none of the modules are compatible.
+## TextSiri has been completely rewritten and none of the existing modules are compatible.
 I am going to rewrite them to be compatible soon.

 TextSiri is an IRC bot with outstanding modularity.
 All of its power comes from **modules**, a new way to add commands to your bot!
-Simply throw all of your modules to the **modules** folder, and you are set!
+Simply throw all of your modules to the **modules** folder, and you're set!

 Requirements
 ---